United to End Child Labour in Agriculture on World Day against Child Labour

 For World Day against Child Labour on 12 June, the European Commission’s Directorate-General for International Cooperation and Development (DEVCO), the Food and Agriculture Organization (FAO) and the International Labour Organization (ILO) jointly organised a conference followed by an interactive workshop: United to end child labour in agriculture.

 The stimulating conference brought together key institutions and partners indispensable to the efforts to end child labour in agriculture, and meet international commitments.
-The conference was opened by Camilla Hagstrom of DEVCO, while a special video message was shown from Commissioner Mimica was shown, together with messages from the heads of the FAO and ILO.
+The conference was opened by Camilla Hagstrom of DEVCO, while a special video message was shown from Commissioner Mimica, together with messages from the heads of the FAO and ILO.

 Despite the United Nations’ goal of eliminating all forms of child labour by 2025, 152 million children are still working, according to the International Labour Organization (ILO).
 Of these, 71% work in agriculture – a sector in which child labour actually rose to 108 million in 2016, from 98 million in 2012.

 The Brussels conference was focused on looking for solutions, bringing together the lead operational UN agencies, together with representatives from NGOs, partner countries, the private sector and fair-trade organisations.

 ‘As we savour a piece of chocolate, how many consider that a child might have had to harvest the cocoa for our chocolate for long hours instead of going to school?’ said Neven Mimica, European Commissioner for International Cooperation and Development.
 ‘It is a reality that robs children from getting an education.
 It is a reality that perpetuates the cycle of poverty.

 DEVCO Director B “People and Peace”, Henriette Geiger, closed the conference and committed the European Commission to continuing its efforts to work towards the elimination of child labour.
 Ms Geiger proposed three recommendations: